ttlion/sdtDBN/README.md

 ## Previous Work - tDBNs

-The tDBN implementation is a Java program that creates a Dynamic Bayesian Network (DBN) from user multivariate longitudinal data, having polynomial-time complexity in the number of attributes and observations.
+The tDBN implementation is a Java program that creates a Dynamic Bayesian Network (DBN) from user's multivariate longitudinal data, having polynomial-time complexity in the number of attributes and observations.
 The complete implementation and functionalities of the tDBN framework are publicly available at the [tDBN webpage](http://josemonteiro.github.io/tDBN/), being the theoretical background of tDBNs explained in the following article:

 >José L Monteiro, Susana Vinga, and Alexandra M Carvalho.